albertoriva/mirror/README.md

 mirror.py [options]

 Options:
-  -f F | Use F as the name for the file list file (default: .FILELIST) -c C | Use C as the name for the configuration file (default: .mirror) -s S | Set source URL to S (required, unless specified in configuration file) -x   | Dry run: print operations to be performed, without actually performing them.
+  -f F | Use F as the name for the file list file (default: .FILELIST).
+  -c C | Use C as the name for the configuration file (default: .mirror).
+  -s S | Set source URL to S (required, unless specified in configuration file).
+  -u U | Set username for Basic authentication to U.
+  -p P | Set password for Basic authentication to P.
+  -x   | Dry run: print operations to be performed, without actually performing them.
 ```